Get a Free Song

 10 free slots daily — even if Mother's Day already passed

-The brief that gets a song written by tomorrow morning
+The brief that gets a song written in minutes

 The brief is the entire formula.
 Five details — that's it.
 No essay, no apology, no over-explaining.